 - 19. Submission.
-Each team must submit a memorandum in support of the legal position of the claimant and the respondent. - 20.
-Submission date.
-The Claimant memorandum must be submitted via the memorial upload function on the Kirby Moot website.
-The document must be in PDF format and be uploaded before Friday midnight, 5th September 2014.
+Each team must submit a memorandum in support of the legal position of the claimant and the respondent. - Submission date.
+The Claimant memorandum must be uploaded using the link available on www.vu.edu.au/kirby-moot.
+The document must be in WORD format and submitted by Monday, 22nd August 2016, 11:55pm (AEST).
 Successful submission will be acknowledged.
-The Respondent memorandum must be submitted in the same fashion before Friday midnight, 12th September 2014. - 21.
+The Respondent memorandum must be uploaded in the same fashion by Monday, 12th September 2016, 11:55pm (AEST). - 21.
 Only memoranda received by the deadline will be considered for the memoranda prize or honourable mention.
 Teams who submit their memoranda up to 48 hours late will still be permitted to compete in the oral rounds. - 22.
 Distribution of memoranda.
-The moot co-ordinator will make the memoranda available for each team. - 23.
+The moot coordinator will make the memoranda available for each team. - 23.
 Plagiarism.
 Any memorandum that includes text from any source must set out that text in quotation marks and provide citation to the source.
 In addition, care is to be taken when working with other teams within the same institution to avoid collusion of work.
-Failure to give a proper citation constitutes plagiarism.
-Any memorandum which violates these aspects of the rule will automatically not be considered for any prize or honourable mention. - 24.
-Formatting requirements.
+Failure to give proper citation or acknowledgement of others' works constitutes plagiarism.
+Any memorandum which violates these aspects of the rule will automatically not be considered for any prize or honourable mention.

+- 24. Formatting requirements.
 The following formatting requirements are to be complied with.
 Memorandum which violates these requirements will not be considered for any prize or honourable mention. - a.
 Paragraphs must be numbered. - b.
 The memoranda are intended to be of practical use to the arbitrators in deciding the dispute.
 They are not intended to be scholarly dissertations on the relevant law. - c.
 Citations in the memoranda should be limited to those that advance the argument being made.
 Citations must be in footnotes (not endnotes) and must be compliant with the Australian Guide to Legal Citation. - d.
-Memoranda must not be longer than fifteen (15) A4 typed pages,

-- including any statement of facts, argument or discussion and any conclusion and excluding the cover page and the table of content. - e.
+Memoranda must not be longer than fifteen (15) A4 typed pages, including any statement of facts, argument or discussion and any conclusion and excluding the cover page and the table of content. - e.
 No type style smaller than 12 points may be used.
-The memorandum should be typed at 1.5 line-spacing. - f.
+The memoranda should be typed at 1.5 line-spacing. - f.
 The name of the team and whether the memorandum is for the claimant or for the respondent must appear prominently on the outside cover page so that it can be easily read without opening the memorandum. - g.
-All components of the memorandum, including the cover page and contents pages are to be part of the one PDF document. - 25.
+All components of the memorandum, including the cover page and contents pages are to be part of the one WORD document. - 25.
 Memorandum revision.
 A memorandum may not be revised once it has been submitted, including for missing pages, typographical or grammatical errors or for problems caused by faulty computer software.
 Sufficient time should be left prior to submission to verify the text to be submitted. - 26.
 Scoring of memoranda.
 A designated assessor will assess and score (out of 50) each memorandum on the basis of the quality of the analysis, persuasiveness of arguments, thoroughness of research, clarity of the writing and adherence to the elements of style as stated in paragraph 24. - 27.
 Elimination rounds.
 Teams which progress to the elimination rounds will not be provided with their opponents' memoranda.
-By this stage, it is expected that teams would have fully developed their arguments for each side of the case.
-The only exception is for the Final Round where an exchange of summary of arguments has to take place according to the direction of the moot co-ordinator. - 28.
+By this stage, it is expected that teams would have fully developed their arguments for each side of the case. - 28.
 Copyright.
 Once submitted, all memoranda shall be the property of the Moot Organiser and may be copyrighted accordingly. - 29.
 Exchange of memoranda.
 Teams may exchange memoranda after the date for submission of both memoranda but not prior to that date.
+This applies to teams within the same institution.